 Pipeline management is about knowing all your opportunities all of the time and striving to meet sales goals.
 Understanding what part of the process each prospect is at in your funnel is essential in making (somewhat) accurate revenue projections.
 As golfers analyze each shot to determine what club to use and angle to take, salespeople need to find their most trusted approach to each interaction.
 We are constantly testing email subject lines and content, new sales scripts and various trade shows.

 The best sales representatives know that if enough opportunities can present themselves, they will close x number of them.
-Conversion rates often prove fairly consistent, and the best golfers usually know their likelihood of making particular shots.
+Conversion rates often prove fairly consistent, and the best golf players usually know their likelihood of making particular shots.
 But unless there is enough in the pipeline, they also know that their sales goals are unattainable, and that they will fail.
 Successful sales representatives are able to—as great golfers are able to—live within the moment.
 With every shot comes a new opportunity; with every phone call a new conversation.
 Whether you’re making a shot from the sand trap of calling a new prospect, there are unique challenges that need to be addressed.
 Salespeople and golfers alike prepare themselves to make the best of every opportunity by researching and ensure their chances of closing the deal or successfully putting the ball into the hole.
 For golfers, the more time on the green, the better their shot will get.
 Practice is no different for salespeople—the more time they spend making calls and refining their sales approach, the higher the conversion rate goes.

 Marketing automation and customer management solutions ensure that you provide the sales representative with the opportunities they need to hit revenue goals.
 If enough chances present themselves, great salespeople are more likely to get a birdie and not a bogey.
 Opportunities also allow sales teams to learn and hone their craft.
 Learning from mistakes is a characteristic of all great people.
 I guarantee that Jordan Spieth will not make the same mistake again on the twelfth hole.
 Maybe no hole, in fact.